 The Reputation of Jug Wine

 With the repeal of the Prohibition Act, the vineyards continued to produce wines from thick-skin grapes; the wine was both palatable and affordable and became a new category in the market.
-This new category of wine, known as Jug Wine, became wildly popular.
+This new wine category, Jug Wine, became wildly popular.
 Economic necessity gave rise to Jug Wine.
 Jug wine was easy to get at an affordable price, so it became associated with the lower classes of society and minority groups.
 Jug wine was seen as a symbol of low social status and criminality.
-It contributed to the notion of the ‘wino” or drunkard in the American mindset.
+It contributed to the American mindset’s notion of the ‘wino” or drunkard.

 Secondly, it is believed that the word dago red has been originated from the term dago.
 It was a derogatory term used to refer to Italian immigrants by the British and other English-speaking people.
 The term ‘dago‘ came from the Spanish word Diego which means James.
 British sailors used it for Spanish and Italian immigrants, particularly sailors.